Fast Regression of the Tritium Breeding Ratio in Fusion Reactors: Methodology

 \section{Methodology}

-Labeling the expensive Paramak model $f(x)$, a surrogate is a mapping $\hat{f}(x)$ such that $f(x)$ and $\hat{f}(x)$ minimize a selected dissimilarity metric.
-In order to be considered \textit{viable}, $\hat{f}(x)$ is required to achieve expected evaluation time lower than that of~$f(x)$.
-In this work, we consider 2~methods of producing viable surrogates: (1)~a conventional decoupled approach, which evaluates $f(x)$ on a set of randomly sampled points and trains surrogates in a supervised scheme, and (2)~an adaptive approach, which attempts to compensate for localized regression performance insufficiency's by interleaving multiple epochs of sampling and training.
+Labeling the expensive Paramak model $f(x)$, a surrogate model is a function $\hat{f}(x)$ such that $f(x)$ and $\hat{f}(x)$ minimize a selected dissimilarity metric.
+In order to be considered \textit{viable}, $\hat{f}(x)$ is required to achieve an expected evaluation time lower than that of~$f(x)$.
+In this work, we consider two methods of producing viable surrogates: (1)~a conventional decoupled approach, which evaluates $f(x)$ on a set of uniformly-random samples and trains surrogates in a supervised scheme, and (2)~an adaptive approach, which attempts to compensate for localized regression performance insufficiencies by interleaving multiple epochs of sampling and training.
+Several high-accuracy and deployment-ready surrogate models are developed using the decoupled approach, and their performance characterized numerically, while the adaptive approach is studied exclusively as a proof-of-concept.

-For both methods, we selected state-of-the-art regression algorithms to perform surrogate training on sampled point sets.
-Listed in~\Tref{tbl:surrogates}, these implementations define 9~surrogate families that are later reviewed in~\Sref{sec:results}.
+We selected several state-of-the-art regression algorithms to perform surrogate training on sampled point sets.
+Listed in~\Tref{tbl:surrogates}, these implementations define nine surrogate families which are detailed in~\Sref{sec:results}.
 We note that each presented algorithm defines hyperparameters that may influence its performance.
 Their problem-specific optimal values are searched within the scope of this work, in particular in Experiments~1 \&~2 that are outlined in~\Sref{sec:experiment-methodology}.

-To compare the quality of the produced surrogates, we define a number of metrics listed in~\Tref{tbl:metrics}.
-For regression performance analysis, we include a selection of absolute metrics to assess the models' approximation capability and set practical bounds on the expected uncertainty of their predictions.
-In addition, we also track relative measures that are better-suited for comparison between this work and others as they are invariant with respect to the selected domain and image space.
+To compare the quality of the produced surrogates, we define a variety of metrics listed in~\Tref{tbl:metrics}.
+For regression performance analysis, we include a selection of absolute metrics (MAE, $S$) to assess the models' approximation capability and to set practical bounds on the expected uncertainty of their predictions.
+In addition, we also track relative measures ($R^2$, $R^2_\text{adj.}$) that are better-suited for comparison between this work and others, as they are invariant with respect to the selected domain and image space.
 For analysis of computational complexity, surrogates are assessed in terms of wall time (captured by the Python~3 \texttt{time} package).
-This is motivated by common practical use cases of our work, where models are trained and used as drop-in replacements for Paramak.
+This is motivated by common practical use-cases of our work, where surrogate models are trained as replacements for Paramak.
 All times reported (training, test, evaluation) are normalized by the corresponding dataset size, i.e.~correspond to ``time to process a single datapoint.''